 Banks

-Banks typically have the lowest interest rates and closing costs, but they also have stricter eligibility requirements forĀ mortgaging.
-To qualify for a mortgage from a bank, you’ll usually need a high credit score and a low debt-to-income ratio.
+Banks often offer the lowest mortgage rates and closing costs, making them an attractive option for borrowers looking to save money.
+However, they also tend to have stricter eligibility requirements.
+To qualify for a mortgage from a bank, you’ll typically need a high credit score and a low debt-to-income ratio.
+These criteria ensure that the borrower can manage payments effectively over the life of the loan.

 Credit Unions